 Claire S. Lee, Editor-in-Chief (2018–2019), is a college student from Southern California.
 Her writing has been recognized by Tinderbox Poetry Journal, Ringling College of Art and Design, the National YoungArts Foundation, and the National Scholastic Art & Writing Awards and appears/is forthcoming in THRUSH Poetry Journal, Inklette, The Indianapolis Review, Rising Phoenix Review, *82 Review, Noble/Gas Qtrly, Alexandria Quarterly, and Blue Marble Review, among others.
 She is a California Arts Scholar and a poetry reader for Winter Tangerine Review.
 Her editing work has been recognized by the NCTE and the Del Mar Fair.

-Rachel Evelyn Sucher, Founder & Editor-in-Chief (2017-2018), is a queer-identified Vermont writer, activist, performer, horsewoman, and intersectional feminist.
+Rachel Evelyn Sucher, Founder of COUNTERCLOCK Journal & Editor-in-Chief (2017-2018), is a queer-identified Vermont writer, activist, performer, horsewoman, and intersectional feminist.
 Her poems have been shortlisted for the International Literary Award (Rita Dove Award in Poetry) and the Dan Veach Prize for Younger Poets, and longlisted for the Brett Elizabeth Jenkins Poetry Prize.
 Rachel is also a founding member and editor of Mandatory Assembly literary journal.
 A mentee in the Adroit Journal Summer Mentorship Program and the Glass Kite Anthology Summer Writing Studio, she has also attended the New England Young Writers' Conference at Bread Loaf and the Champlain College Young Writers' Conference.
 Her work is forthcoming in Tinderbox, Luna Luna Magazine, Dream Pop Journal, Yes Poetry, Channillo, and Rising Phoenix Review, as well as the anthology Destigmatized from Madness Muse Press.
 When she isn’t wrestling writer’s block or the patriarchy, Rachel can be found snuggling puppies, making music, and overthinking in her nerdy poet's notebook.
 Connect with Rachel on Facebook, Instagram, Twitter, and her website, Rachel Sucher Writes.